 These days, it feels as though the the cycle of blame spins faster and faster with each passing crisis.
 We can't finish with one moral outrage before we dive into another.
 And our leaders - where are they?
-Not only do they less competent, and their decisions less likable, but to a wider swath of voters, they appear to be bungling corruptible and divisive.
-But is it them or is it really us?
-And if it is us, what can we do about it?
+Not only do they seem less competent and their decisions less likable, but to a wider swath of voters, they appear to be bungling, corruptible gaggles of divisive partisans.
+Is it really them or is it us?
+If it is us, what can we do about it?

 Let's address a few things first.
 History is a poor measure of leadership.
 The qualities we like in our elected leaders (for instance) are generational.
 Moreover, as Winston Churchill observed, "History is written by the victors."
 No matter how hard we try, there will always be accusations of bias in documenting history.
-Unless you were there - and I'm mean 'really' there - how do you know how well (or badly) decisions were made.
-And even if you were there, how do you know it was the right decision?
+Unless you were there - and I'm mean 'really' there - how do you know how well (or badly) decisions were made?
+Even if you were there, how do you know it was the right decision without being prescient?
 Just because it all turns out well doesn't mean there was a auspicious display of leadership.
 You may have just been lucky.

 When penning an article like this, there's always the temptation of laying out lofty ideals stitched together with prosaic "brainy" quotes from the likes of Tolstoy (Writing laws is easy, but governing is difficult) and Santayana (Those who do not remember the past are condemned to repeat it).
-The serious inquiry must include examples of failure - lest we fulfill Santayana's prophetic vision.
-And where do we find such a story, but amid the ancient decaying streets of Athens.
+I've attempted my inquiry to include examples of failure.
+Moreover, I believe I can filter out some of the expected bias of history by looking into the ancient world.

 The great Athenian statesman Pericles saw his generals increasingly unable to enforce laws and maintain order.
 People sensed disruption and many lost the motivation to perform civic duties and act as a united people.
 Reading ancient records, we know - for instance - that many people sought ways to avoid serving on juries, civic counsels, and the draft.
 By the time Pericles left office, the Greek army had experienced cowardice on the battlefield - behavior unthinkable only ten years before.
 Some soldiers even mutinied.
 And each successive leader after Pericles was less efficient at leading and less effective at governing.
 Oligarchic regimes rose up, and citizens - feeling marginalized - became more and more disaffected.

-In Nairobi, Kenya - where lessons on bad leadership are ongoing - writer Larry Madowo writes this article to ask if the citizenry can truly ask more from their leadership than they are willing to give themselves.
+In Nairobi, Kenya - where democracy flourished under a Herculean effort to form a fair constitution - now they're reeling from hard lessons on bad leadership and people with poor attitudes.
+Writer Larry Madowo writes this article to ask if the citizenry can truly ask more from their leadership than they are willing to give themselves.
 I was struck by the deeper intent of his question.
 Madowo is taking aim at serial cases of corruption in government and pointing the finger of blame squarely back at the governed.